oren/oren.github.io/adoption-programs/adoption-program-2/README.md

 # Adoption Program 2 - learn Chinese

+TODO: This section is a work in progress.
+I don't have ETA for completion.

 ## What?
 Program that teach you Chinese and Crystal Programming Language at the same time.